ghost5egy/recon/README.md

 check the ports that has http protocol

 soon :

+take screenshots with eyewitness

-pass ip s to nuclei
+pass subdomains to nuclei